simpyll/ddocs/README.md

 # ddocs
-David's Docs - A collection of dev notes, scripts, and other cool shit
+David's Docs - A collection of dev notes, and scripts, and today I learneds